vipulnaik/diet-exercise-health/notes/2024-activity-tracker.md

 form though it was alleviated by taking the bagpack partly off my right shoulder.
 The pain largely subsided after I got home and removed my bagpack.

+## Wednesday March 27

+From around noon to 5:45 PM, I made a trip to the WeWork at 1111 Broadway Street in Oakland to hang out with work colleagues.
+As part of the trip, we ate out at Tay Ho Restaurant in Oakland, where I had a vegan braised eggplant with tofu and mushroom.